Wednesday, March 5, 2025

-Alabama Gives Demetrius Frazier Execution Date of February 6, 2025
+Alabama Executes Demetrius Frazier on February 6, 2025

-Demetrius Frazier is scheduled to be executed at 6 pm local time on Thursday, February 6, 2025, inside the execution chamber at the Holeman Correctional Facility near Atmore, Alabama.
-Fifty-two-year-old Demetrius is convicted of murdering 40-year-old Pauline Brown on November 27, 1991, in Birmingham, Alabama.
-For the last 28 years, Demetrius has resided on Alabama’s death row.
+On Thursday, February 6, 2025, Demetrius Frazier was executed in Alabama.
+He was pronounced dead at 6:36 pm local time, inside the execution chamber at the Holeman Correctional Facility near Atmore, Alabama.
+Demetrius was 52 years of age.
+He was executed for the murder of 40-year-old Pauline Brown on November 27, 1991, in Birmingham, Alabama.
+For the last 28 years, Demetrius resided on Alabama’s death row.

 Demetrius was born in Detroit, Michigan and his mother was only 16 years old.
 Demetrius lacked male role models while growing up and did not know his father.
 Drugs were frequently around the home and his mother’s male friends were often violent and abusive.
 His family did not have much money and lived in condemned urban neighborhoods that were often violent.
 Demetrius did not do well in school, possibly due to head injuries sustained as a child and into his teenage years.
 Demetrius did eventually obtain his GED (General Equivalency Diploma).